Workiva/styleguide/go/style.md

 }
 ```

-9. Don’t use [dot imports](http://stackoverflow.com/a/6478990).
-Justification: They pollute the local namespace and confuse language tooling.
+8. Don’t use [dot imports](http://stackoverflow.com/a/6478990).
+Justification: they pollute the local namespace and confuse language tooling.
-10. The go test command provides a -race flag that automatically detects data races.
-Ideally, your continuous integration server should run your tests with -race.
-Justification: Catching data races is hard.
+9. The “go test” command provides a “-race” flag that automatically detects data races.
+Ideally, your continuous integration server should run your tests with “-race”.
+Justification: catching data races is hard.
 If you enforce a race detector, every build will increase your chances of finding synchronization bugs in your code.
-11. Decide on a convention to use to ensure thread safety in a multithreaded environment.
+10. Decide on a convention to use to ensure thread safety in a multithreaded environment.
 For example, to prevent deadlocks you may make a rule that all exported methods/functions are responsible for obtaining/releasing mutexes and all non-exported functions are to remain lock-free.
 Deciding on a convention like this makes it easier to prevent deadlocks.
-12. Only import the flag package from main.go or a dedicated configuration package.
+11. Only import the “flag” package from main.go or a dedicated configuration package.
 Similarly, only import your dedicated config package from the main package or another configuration package.
-Justification: It’s wise to keep the flag package imports contained, since obscure compilation issues can be caused by declaring global flags or calling Parse as part of init.
+Justification: it's wise to keep the flag package imports contained, since obscure compilation issues can be caused by declaring global flags or calling Parse as part of init().

 Performant Go
 =============